projectcipher/cipher/guides/personal_website/README.md

 *Time Estimate: 1 hour*

-Notes: If you have not set up your workspace, please visit the the [Workspace Setup](https://github.com/JevinSidhu/cipher/tree/master/guides/workspace_setup) guide.
+Note: If you have not set up your workspace, please visit the the [Workspace Setup](https://github.com/JevinSidhu/cipher/tree/master/guides/workspace_setup) guide.

 ## Our Goal